Home » Technology » NanoCell vs QLED

 NanoCell vs QLED — Signal spectrum of the LCD backlight

 In practice, this means the presence of colored impurities in the backlight, and they are undesirable.
-So the quantum dots filter out these unwanted impurities and the signal on the signal spectrum becomes much narrower.
+So, the quantum dots filter out these unwanted impurities, and the signal spectrum’s signal becomes much narrower.

 NanoCell LG

 LG’s proprietary NanoCell technology uses nanoparticles as small as 1 nanometer.
-These particles are sprayed on top of the LCD screen and filter out dull yellow so that the color image becomes rich and accurate.
+These particles are sprayed on the LCD screen and filtered out dull yellow to make the color image-rich and accurate.

-These one-nanometer nanoparticles are not exactly the quantum dots other manufacturers use in their TVs.
+These one-nanometer nanoparticles are not precisely the quantum dots other manufacturers use in their TVs.
 Quantum dots that emit visible light come in sizes ranging from 2 to 7 nanometers.

-LG does not exactly disclose its NanoCell technology, so it is not possible to tell in detail what happens in the layers of nanoparticles.
+LG does not exactly disclose its NanoCell technology, so it is impossible to tell in detail what happens in the layers of nanoparticles.
 For more information on the physical processes in Nanocell screens, see this article on displaydaily.com.

-Marketers still talk about increasing the viewing angle due to nanoparticles, although it depends on the type of matrix — VA or IPS.
-More advertising claims of increased contrast, although it depends on the type of matrix and the type of backlighting.
-Maybe there is a slight improvement in viewing angle and contrast, but these values are more dependent on other characteristics.
+Marketers still talk about increasing the viewing angle due to nanoparticles, although it depends on the matrix type — VA or IPS.
+More advertising claims of improved contrast, although it depends on the matrix type and backlighting.
+There may be slight improvement in viewing angle and contrast, but these values depend more on other characteristics.

 When NanoCell TVs first came out, they were the top-of-the-line LCD TVs of 2017.
 The price of these TVs depended heavily on the type of screen backlighting.

 It could be a side backlight with LEDs on the sides of the display.
-It created large backlights on the screen, there was a big unevenness of color across the matrix area.
-The white objects, such as film titles, had very visible light ghosts on a dark background.
-All this worsened the picture quality badly, which is why the TV sets with such backlighting cost less.
+This created large backlights on the screen and a big unevenness of color across the matrix area.
+White objects, such as film titles, had very visible light ghosts on a dark background.
+All this worsened the picture quality badly, which is why TV sets with such backlighting cost less.

-The full array of LEDs behind the matrix produced much better results and was called FALD (Full-array local dimming).
-Local dimming was easily realized when the LEDs of backlighting glowed depending on the brightness of the image in that area.
-Good contrast, very weak plumes of white and small halos.
-The price of such backlighting is highly dependent on the number of dimming zones.
+The full array of LEDs behind the matrix produced much better results, and it was called FALD (Full-array local dimming).
+Local dimming was easily realized when the LEDs of the backlighting glowed depending on the brightness of the image in that area.
+The results were Good contrast, weak white plumes, and small halos.
+The price of such backlighting highly depends on the number of dimming zones.

-Much worse quality has illumination without a local dimming system, even if it is a full array of leds behind the matrix.
-The contrast is very low, the black level is insufficient, and black turns into gray.
+Illumination without a local dimming system is of much worse quality, even if a full array of LEDs is behind the matrix.
+The contrast is very low, the black level is insufficient, and the black turns gray.

 To improve the backlighting, mini LEDs were used.
 And the TV sets are now called QNED.
 The QNED miniLED televisions, which come with Nano Cell technology, really show high picture quality on the screen.
 LG claims that the two technologies NanoCell and Quantum dot are combined here.

-And LG NanoCell TVs are leaving the market.
+NanoCell TVs are leaving the market.
 In the 2023 model lineup, LG has not introduced any new NanoCell models.
 Or rather, there are, but they are 2022 models carried over into the 2023 lineup.
-They have been replaced by QNED TVs, which show better quality.
+They have been replaced by QNED TVs, which share better quality.

 Advantages of Nanocell